Simple. Unplugged. Fun.

 At Abundant Summers we create a camp experience that gives children a chance to explore their own worthwhile investigations and just be kids.
 With a curriculum that is grounded in ecofeminist pedagogy*, we are focused on the practice of social justice and diversity.
 We are committed to fostering a sense of mindfulness and responsibility in each child.
 We don't separate kids by age or ability level, rather we support kids in supporting each other.

 Each camp day runs from 9:00 am - 3:30 pm.
-Free before and after care (8:30 am - 5:30 pm) option are available at sign-up.
+Before and after care (8:30 am - 5:30 pm) options are available at sign-up.
 Our campers shape their camp day.
 Shared snack and mealtimes shape the outline of the day, and between gathering times, children choose whether to participate in a structured activity like kickball, fishing, or mask-making, or choose to use the unstructured time to build, climb, read, or make art.

 The Camp Experience